anhsirk0/fetch-master-6000/README.md

 fm6000 -r
 ```

-For random ascii from a directory use:
+For random ascii from a directory:
 ```bash
 fm6000 --random-dir "directory_name"
 ```